 - Development proposals for lands at TOU2 must include a masterplan for the entire site showing linkages to neighbouring developments and the surrounding area, proposed service provision and access routes to the site.
 The masterplan shall incorporate a habitat and species survey and an ecological assessment.
 These will inform the screening for appropriate assessment together with the Natura Impact Statement, should it be determined that an appropriate assessment is required; - Development proposals must make provision for safe vehicular and pedestrian access to the site.
-Permanent or temporary access shall be addressed as part of a masterplan for the overall TOU2 site.
-Temporary access to TOU2 via unzoned lands may be considered in advance of the Killaloe bypass; - The lands zoned TOU2 are adjacent to the Lower River Shannon SAC (Site Code 2165).
-Given the extent of the area zoned for 'Tourism' at Killestry, it is imperative that there are no significant impacts on the adjacent ecologically sensitive shoreline. adjoining Lower River Shannon SAC (Site Code 2165); - Nutrient loading, siltation or any negative impacts on water quality must be avoided as these can have potential negative impacts on the aquatic ecosystems, e.g. fish habitat;
+Permanent and/or temporary access shall be addressed as part of a masterplan for the overall TOU2 site.
+Temporary access to TOU2 via unzoned lands may be considered in advance of the Killaloe bypass; - The lands zoned TOU2 are adjacent to the Lower River Shannon cSAC (Site Code 2165).
+Given the extent of the area zoned for 'Tourism' zoning at Killestry, it is imperative that there are no significant impacts on the adjacent ecologically sensitive shoreline. adjoining the Lower River Shannon cSAC (Site Code 2165); - Nutrient loading, siltation or any negative impacts on water quality must be avoided as these can have potential negative impacts on the aquatic ecosystems, e.g. fish habitat; - A sufficient buffer zone shall be put in place between any proposed development on TOU2 and the European site;

-- A sufficient buffer zone shall be put in place between any proposed development on TOU2 and the European site; - Trees and hedgerows must be retained and maintained throughout the site where possible as these act as wildlife corridors; - The hydrology of the site and subsequent potential impact on the adjacent SAC must be taken into account at all times and this must be demonstrated as part of any planning application; - Ground disturbance to the adjacent SAC must be avoided; - Due regard must be had to the flight paths of bats in relation to the retention of trees.
+- A sufficient buffer zone shall be put in place between any proposed development on TOU2 and the Ballyteigue River together with Moys bay and small stream; - Trees and hedgerows must be retained and maintained throughout the site where possible as these act as wildlife corridors; - The hydrology of the site and subsequent potential impact on the adjacent cSAC must be taken into account at all times and this must be demonstrated as part of any planning application; - Ground disturbance to the adjacent cSAC must be avoided; - Due regard must be had to the flight paths of bats in relation to the retention of trees.
 The migration paths and habitats of mammals, birds and fish along the Lower River Shannon must not be disrupted.
 Any future developments must not lead to the further spread of invasive species (Rhododendron and Japanese Knotweed) at this site; - Proposals for development on the site must demonstrate that suitable services and infrastructure, particularly relating to water supply and wastewater infrastructure, can be provided to serve the proposed development.